 - Look for contractors with specific experience working on outside AC units, and ask for references from previous clients.

-- Check that the contractor is licensed, certified, and insured and verify their credentials with the state licensing board.
+- Check that the HVAC contractor is licensed, certified, and insured and verify their credentials with the state licensing board.

 - Ask for a detailed estimate and don’t hesitate to get several quotes.